Multimedia

 MM 266.
 Post-Production: Color Correction.
 4 Credits.

 Introduces the process of color correction, enhancements and effects of video materials using professional level color correction software.
 Includes color grading, color matching, lighting, and production workflow.
-Prerequisite: MM 239 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisite: MM 235 or instructor approval, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Introduces the processes of green screen shooting, development of natural and virtual background environments, and compositing.
-Includes planning, setup and production of the shoot, and post-production processes.
-Prerequisite: (MM 237 and MM 260) or instructor permission.
+Introduces the processes of green screen filming, development of natural and virtual background environments, and compositing.
+Includes planning, setup, production, and post-production processes.
+Explores physical and practical special effects alongside emerging technology for industry workflow.
+Recommended: MM 263.
+Prerequisites: (MM 237 and MM 260) or instructor permission.
 Audit available.

 MM 268.
 Producing and Directing Independent Film.
 4 Credits.